 Inspired by William Goldman's classic book, "The Season," about one year on Broadway, I have long wanted to write an in-depth, informed chronicle of what goes on within one year inside the motion picture industry from my reporter's point of view.
 I believed it could provide an unusual behind-the-scenes perspective on the business of movies.
-The 2012 slate provided me the perfect opportunity to take on this challenge, resulting in "The $11 Billion Year."
+The 2012 slate provided me the perfect opportunity to take this on, resulting in "The $11 Billion Year."

 Is it a business book?

 Like the blog, the book sets out to inform smart film lovers about the inner workings of the business.
-In nine chapters--plus an afterword, photo insert, glossary, and box office charts-- I follow the transformative year 2012, from the Sundance Film Festival to the Oscars, much as I covered it here, but with more more in-depth reporting.
+In nine chapters--plus an afterword, photo insert, glossary, and box office charts-- I follow the transformative year 2012, from the Sundance Film Festival to the Oscars.
+I covered some of it here, but I did a lot more in-depth reporting.
 I show how the global business of Hollywood works by detailing the making and marketing of movies, from low-budget indies to studio blockbusters, covering the players, winners, and losers.

 Starting at Sundance in January, I follow the eventual nine Best Picture contenders through their long road to the Oscars.
 I cover the indies and their new distribution models at Sundance.
 Why did "Beasts of the Southern Wild" become the darling of the festival?
-What might the exhibitors' jockeying at Cinema-Con, the studio summer tentpole showcases at Comic-Con and the fall's "smart" films and BIG films of the holiday season introduced at Telluride, Toronto, and New York Festivals have to do with making or breaking a film's chances?
+What might the exhibitors' jockeying at CinemaCon in Las Vegas, the studio summer tentpole showcases at Comic-Con and the fall's "smart" films and BIG films of the holiday season introduced at Telluride, Toronto, and New York Festivals have to do with making or breaking a film's chances?
 How did Harvey Weinstein's maneuvers at Cannes benefit "Django Unchained" and "Silver Linings Playbook"?
 Looking at "Zero Dark Thirty," how are women filmmakers and movies about women faring, are things improving?
 I show the glamour of the Oscars from inside the Dolby Theatre and the Governor's Ball.
 Why did "Argo" beat "Lincoln" for Best Picture?

 What are the nine Oscar contenders?